lmcassidy/macsima-parser/README.md

 We recommend using Miniconda for managing Python versions and dependencies in a virtual environment.
 Download and install Miniconda from [[Miniconda installers](https://docs.conda.io/en/latest/miniconda.html)](https://www.anaconda.com/docs/getting-started/miniconda/install)

+NOTE: make sure conda is added to your PATH.
+Ignore warning message in installer.

 ### 1.3 Create a virtual environment using Miniconda

 **Once Miniconda is installed**, create your virtual environment.